Plutonium in the environment: Plutonium production

-Most of this radioactive contamination over the years at Hanford and Mayak were part of normal operations, but unforeseen accidents did occur and plant management kept this secret, as the pollution continued unabated.
-Even today, as pollution threats to health and the environment persist, the government keeps knowledge about the associated risks from the public.
+Most of the radioactive contamination over the years from Hanford and Mayak were part of normal operations.
+Unforeseen accidents did occur, but plant management kept this secret, and the pollution continued unabated.
+Even today, as pollution threats to health and the environment persist, the government conceals information about the associated risks from the public.

 Bomb detonations

 About 3.5 tons of plutonium have been released into the environment by atomic bomb tests.
-While this might sound like a large amount it has only resulted in a very small dose to the majority of the humans on the earth.
+While this might sound significant, it has only resulted in a very small dose to the majority of the humans on Earth.
 Overall the health effects of fission products are far greater than the effects of the actinides released by a nuclear bomb detonation.
 The plutonium from the fuel of the bomb is converted into a high-fired oxide that is carried high into the air.
 It slowly falls to earth as global fallout and is not soluble, and as a result it is difficult for this plutonium to be incorporated into an organism if ingested.
 Much of this plutonium is absorbed into sediments of lakes, rivers and oceans.
-However, about 66% of the plutonium from a bomb explosion is formed by the neutron capture of uranium-238; this plutonium is not converted by the bomb into a high fired oxide as it is formed more slowly.
+However, about 66% of the plutonium from a bomb explosion is formed by the neutron capture of 238U; this plutonium is not converted by the bomb into a high fired oxide, as it is formed more slowly.
 This formed plutonium is more soluble and more harmful as fallout.

 Some plutonium can be deposited close to the point of detonation.
 The glassy trinitite formed by the Trinity bomb has been examined to determine what actinides and other radioisotopes it contained.
 A 2006 paper reports the levels of long lived radioisotopes in the trinitite.
 152Eu and 154Eu was mainly formed by the neutron activation of the europium in the soil, and the level of radioactivity for these isotopes is highest where the neutron dose to the soil was larger.
 Some of the 60Co was generated by activation of the cobalt in the soil, but some was also generated by the activation of the cobalt in the steel (100 foot) tower on which the bomb stood.
 This 60Co from the tower would have been scattered over the site reducing the difference in the soil levels.
 133Ba and 241Am were created by the neutron activation of barium and plutonium inside the bomb.
 The barium was present in the form of the nitrate in the chemical explosives used while the plutonium was the fissile fuel used.

 As the 239Pu/240Pu ratio only changed slightly during the Trinity detonation, it has been commented that this isotope ratio for the majority of atomic bombs (in Japan the 239Pu/240Pu ratio in soil is normally in the range 0.17 to 0.19) is very different than from the bomb dropped upon Nagasaki.